U23 world champion Reetika Hooda ready for bigger challenges after National Games - www.lokmattimes.com

 U23 world champion Reetika Hooda ready for bigger challenges after National Games

-Panaji, Nov 2 Reetika Hooda, India’s first women’s wrestler to win the U23 World Championship gold last week, ...
+Panaji (Goa)[India], November 2 : Reetika Hooda, India's first women's wrestler to win the U23 World Championship gold last ...

-Panaji, Nov 2 Reetika Hooda, India’s first women’s wrestler to win the U23 World Championship gold last week, had to fly directly to Goa for the 37th National Games.
+Panaji (Goa)[India], November 2 : Reetika Hooda, India's first women's wrestler to win the U23 World Championship gold last week, had to fly directly to Goa for the 37th National Games.
 But instead of showing any signs of fatigue, the Rohtak resident was pumped up to prove a point as she stormed through every opponent to clinch the gold medal in the 76kg category on Wednesday evening.

 Reetika, who shifted to wrestling after trying her luck with handball, said playing the National Games soon after gave her the feeling of being at home with seniors and friends cheering her on.